How can I produce high-quality recordings for my BigMarker sessions?

 Optimize the quality of your BigMarker recording by increasing the resolution of your video

-1. Use the highest resolution possible on your device's camera (1920x1080).
+Use the highest resolution possible on your device's camera

 Use the following resources to change the screen resolution of your Mac or PC device.

-2. Use the highest possible frame rate (45 frames/s).
+2. Use the highest possible frame rate

-Frame rate measures the number of individual video frames that your camera captures, per second.
+Frame rate measures the number of individual video frames that your camera captures per second.
 A higher frame rate produces more cohesive and less jumpy video content, so improving this metric can improve the overall quality of your BigMarker recordings.

-We recommend using a frame rate of 45 frames/second.
+If you are able to update this framerate We recommend using a frame rate of 45 frames/second.

 3. Use the highest possible video bitrate (Super High).